VerKnowSys/TheSS-sidekik/README.md

 ## Architecture

 Every app is defined as json file that specifies name, template, env variables and list of addons.
-For such configuration hussar generates TheSS igniters for deploying and runnng application with all dependencies.
+For such configuration sidekik generates TheSS igniters for deploying and runnng application with all dependencies.

 ### Template